Our exhibitions at Sissinghurst Castle Garden

-In 2013 we created two exhibitions, revealing part of Vita Sackville-West’s wedding trousseau for the first time and a never-seen-before poem to one of her female lovers.
+Sissinghurst Castle Garden's two exhibitions, reveal part of Vita Sackville-West’s wedding trousseau for the first time and a never-seen-before poem to one of her female lovers.

-Last year marked the opening of two key anniversaries for Sissinghurst Castle:
+2013 marked the opening of two key anniversaries for Sissinghurst Castle Garden:

 - the 100th wedding anniversary of Vita Sackville-West and Harold Nicolson